sol-eng/background-jobs/shiny-job/README.md

 # Shiny apps in background jobs
 Shiny apps can be run in local background jobs.
-This promotes a workflow of running the app in the background, making changes to the source code in the original R session, and reloading the app to see the updated changes.
+This promotes a workflow of running the app in the background, making changes to the source code in the original R session, and checking the app to see the updated changes.

 ## Starting the app
 Shiny applications start with a call to `shiny::runApp()`.
 In order to run an